joelmills2/oscillate/FSM_README.md

 #### Idle -> Chase

-Occurs when the player is in range of the enemy, and the enemy sees the player from the idle state (within 50 units, inside 120 FOV, and with clear line of sight).
+Occurs when the player is in range of the enemy, and the enemy sees the player from the idle state (within 50 units and with a clear line of sight).

 #### Search -> Idle